Zwolle railway station

 Zwolle is the main railway station of Zwolle in Overijssel, Netherlands.
 The station opened on 6 June 1864 and is on the Utrecht–Kampen railway, also known as the Centraalspoorweg, the Zwolle–Almelo railway, the Arnhem–Leeuwarden railway, the Zwolle–Stadskanaal railway and the Lelystad–Zwolle railway, also known as the Hanzelijn.

 The station is a major hub for the Northern Netherlands.
-It is the only way trains can get from the north of the country, to any other region of the Netherlands.